-Matt focuses his practice on litigation matters, including white collar, criminal defense, and internal investigations.
-He represents companies and individuals in criminal and civil actions and investigations.
+Matt focuses his practice on complex litigation matters, including white collar defense, commercial litigation, and government investigations.
+He has represented and advised corporations and individuals in matters involving the Foreign Corrupt Practices Act, the False Claims Act, the U.K. Bribery Act, and competition issues.
 Matt also maintains an active pro bono practice, and has appeared in immigration court on behalf of clients seeking asylum from persecution in their native country.

 Matt joined Cozen O’Connor after serving as a law clerk to the Honorable Zack J. Hawthorn of the U.S. District Court for the Eastern District of Texas.
 Before clerking, he was an associate in the Washington, D.C. office of another large, international law firm.